 Living and Housing Expenses

 For students who cannot easily come to Brown to find housing before the start of their first year, Brown offers limited housing for first year graduate students (only for the first year).
 More information about first-year graduate school housing can be found on the Brown Graduate Housing website.
 After the first year, these students must find off-campus housing.
 Most students do so even in their first year.
 Many graduate students rent apartments in residential areas immediately surrounding the Brown campus, where rent prices range from approximately $500 to $2500 or more per month.
 Rents are lower in areas farther from campus.
 Rhode Island public buses are free to Brown students, faculty and staff with a Brown ID.
 Brown also operates a variety of free shuttle services and free access to RIPTA within and near campus.
 These services make apartments farther from campus more accessible.

 Learn more about funding the PhD degree

-Student’s health insurance fees were covered by Brown University and the Division of Biology and Medicine for the year 2014-2015, and provisions have been made by the University to continue covering healthcare for Brown graduate students.
+Student’s health insurance fees are covered by Brown University and the Division of Biology and Medicine.
 Visit the Brown Graduate School website to learn more about health insurance at Brown.

 Learn more about health insurance